lquesada/ComfyUI-Inpaint-CropAndStitch/README.md

 # Changelog
 ## Upcoming!
-- Nice to have: Some JavaScript to hide unused fields depending on the selected mode.
+## 2024-05-15
+- Depending on the selected mode ("free size" or "forced size") some fields are hidden.
 ## 2024-05-14
 - Batch support.
 - Enabled selecting rescaling algorithm and made bicubic the default for crop, which significantly speeds up the process.